-3.1 In preparation for the new Council term the Chief Officers have reviewed and revised the Corporate business planning approach and have been developing a draft Corporate plan to assist member discussion and it is anticipated that this will be presented to SP&R in June.
+3.1 In preparation for the new Council term the Chief Officers have reviewed and revised the Corporate business planning approach and have been developing a draft Corporate plan to

 - 3.2 It is expected this will facilitate discussion at the various committees and help to finalise the specific committee plans.
 The anticipated timeframe is: - Committee priorities overview to shape the new committees discussions (June) - Committee plan for People and Communities should be developed by September. - 3.3 New Members of Council will also receive more information on this Department and its wide range of functions etc as part of the planned induction (10/ 11 June).
 Members should note that there is a significant body of service delivery on a daily basis which forms the business as usual for this department, although this is not reflected in the table below these are also subject to review and improvement. - 3.4 The table below outlines the emerging Committee priorities overview for which this committee has oversight for or has influence over, as part of the Belfast Agenda.
 This has been cross-referenced with existing programmes and key projects and cross cutting themes such as the Belfast Region City Deal.